sumaho-live/TurboCat/docs/ARCHITECTURE.md

 - Launches, stops, cleans, and reloads the server.
 - Updates `server.xml` on port changes and writes back to workspace settings.
 - Streams Tomcat process output to the logger.
+- Respects the workspace-level `turbocat.deployPath` override when resolving the active webapp.

 ### Builder Service
 - Detects project structure (Maven / Gradle / local) and remembers explicit overrides.